Bolt Burdon Kemp – Terms of Business

 We sometimes need to share your personal data with third parties.
 This will only be done:

-- under the exceptions in the GDPR ie for crime prevention and detection, to government agencies, for collecting taxes and to anyone else with a legal right to receive such personal data
+c) under the exceptions in the UK GDPR ie for crime prevention and detection, to government agencies, for collecting taxes and to anyone else with a legal right to receive such personal data.

 We do not transfer personal data outside the European Economic Area except where it is necessary for the conduct of your legal affairs nor do we pass on personal data to other organisations for marketing purposes.

 You may ask us for a copy of any of your personal data that we hold.
-Our use of your personal data is subject to your instructions, the EU General Data Protection Regulation (GDPR), other relevant UK and EU legislation and our professional duty of confidentiality.
+Our use of your personal data is subject to your instructions, the UK General Data Protection Regulation (UK GDPR), other relevant UK legislation and our professional duty of confidentiality.

 Our electronic systems are designed to hold data indefinitely.
 We will always hold data in an electronic format at the end of a matter for at least 6 years or other statutory period required but we believe that it is in the best interests of clients and the firm to hold data for longer periods.
 We have reviewed our use of personal data and we reserve the right to keep data (including personal data).